 Besides neutralizing the gold inflows, the policy was further deflationary because it brought more government securities into markets to compete with consumers’ and investors’ dollars.
 It thereby tended to raise interest rates as it inhibited general spending.
 In March and May of 1937, the Fed complemented this generally deflationary policy by increasing reserve requirements to the maximum allowable percentages: 14, 20, and 26 percent.

-Fed-Treasury policy makers had acted deliberately and purposively.
+Fed-Treasury policymakers had acted deliberately and purposely.
 They believed in human management of the monetary system.
 Just before he was appointed Fed chairman, Eccles had boldly stated that the Fed should “support expansionary fiscal policy through discretionary monetary policy.”
 Unfortunately, the discretionary monetary policy now being practiced was anything but expansionary.
 It was, in fact, extremely repressive.

 Secretary Morgenthau announced in a press release, dated December 20, 1936, that Treasury gold policy was coordinated with the Fed’s reserve requirement increases.
 By mid-1937 “inactive” gold in the Treasury was $1,087 million, or about 9 percent of total Treasury gold.

 Meanwhile, the banking system and the private economy foundered in a new recession.
 If one were to write a script that chronicled the end of free-enterprise capitalism, the events of 1929–1938 would logically serve the purpose.
 Since few people understood the nuances of Fed-Treasury monetary policies, the common perception was that the Recession of 1937–1938 posed yet another failure of the market system.
 Dozens of tracts, novels, plays, and newspaper editorials reflected this notion.